Overview

 Aggression, nervousness, and shyness are faults.

-Shilohs are great for weekend warriors and for dabbling in dog sports.
+Shilohs are great weekend warriors and dabbling in dog sports.
+They may not have the fastest times in sports, but they have a thoughtful and steady work style.

 Here’s a more detailed Shiloh Shepherd temperament guide.